tfiedler14/cs400-X-Team-04/README.md

        * GitHub username 4: cdedrickwisc      Collin Dedrick
        * GitHub username 5: _**Insert Joyce's Username Here**_    Joyce Fang
    * When did you complete this exercise?
 Monday 2/26/2018
    * How long did it take your team to complete this exercise?
+1 Hour

 ## Table of Contents